KDOsborne/UnNamedAmpSim/README.md

   + GLAD
   + libaubio

 I'm using the 64-bit pre-built versions of each of these libraries.
-If you want to build them yourself, note that BASSASIO may give you trouble due to unavailablility of ASIO C source code
+If you want to build them yourself, note that BASSASIO may give you trouble due to unavailability of ASIO C source code

 To build, simply run make.